List of Power Rangers Ninja Steel characters: Hayley Foster

-Hayley Foster (portrayed by Zoë Robins)is a teenager who has a love for the outdoors, nature, and healthy living.
+Hayley Foster (portrayed by Zoë Robins) is a virtuous teenager who has a love for the outdoors, nature, and healthy living.
 She owns a pet Siberian Husky named Kody.
 Hayley became the White Ninja Steel Ranger upon being saved from Ripperat by the Nexus Prism.
 She is also Calvin's girlfriend and personal driver at the time he had the fear of driving.
 Her father Aaron (portrayed by Marcus Johnson) is a marine biologist and first appears in "Making Waves".

-As the White Ninja Steel Ranger, Hayley commands the Kodiak Zord which resembles Kody.
+As the White Ninja Steel Ranger, Hayley commands the ninja dog-themed Kodiak Zord which resembles Kody and carries a kunai in its mouth.

 Sarah Thompson

 Sarah Thompson (portrayed by Chrysti Ane) is the brains of the team and an adrenaline junkie.
 She intends to be a great engineer and is the person who designs gadgets to suit the Rangers' needs.
 As a new student at Summer Cove High, arriving on her handmade hoverboard, she runs into Monty and Victor.
 After Victor tries to use her hoverboard and crashes into Preston's magic show she and Preston notice objects falling from the sky.
 She and Preston go to investigate and save Brody Romero from the alien Korvaka.
 The three of them then pull out three of the Ninja Power Stars from the Ninja Nexus Prism and become Power Rangers, with Sarah becoming the Pink Ranger.
 Her mother Jackie (Jodie Rimmer) is also an engineer.

 As the Pink Ninja Steel Ranger, Sarah commands the Zoom Zord which is a bullet train-themed Zord that resembles her hoverboard.